Nov. 30-Dec. 25

 Christmas on Cockrell Creek

-Head to National Harbor on the Potomac to watch Santa and his kneeboarding reindeer and elves, who will dazzle the crowd with their stunts, while avoiding the Grinch on his Jet Ski.
+Head to National Harbor on the Potomac to watch Santa and his kneeboarding reindeer and elves, who will grace the Potomac River with their stunts, all the while avoiding the Grinch on his Jet Ski.
 National Harbor Marina, National Harbor, Md.
 1 p.m.
 703-280-1788; www.waterskiingsanta.com.